HL7/davinci-dtr/input/pagecontent/formal_specification.md

 To start a new session outside of the context of the CRD workflow, a user or EHR should initiate the launch and pass DTR a fhirContext with the “Order” and “Coverage” fields filled.
 The DTR app SHALL use this information to invoke the `$questionnaire-package` operation on the payer server, which should return a Questionnaire and associated CQL resources.
 If the base endpoint of the payer server is contained in the `Coverage` resource extension, then the app can be automatically launched.
 Otherwise, a user will have to manually select which payer to interact with.

 #### When the EHR is in a patient context
-When the user of the EHR is working in the context of an individual patient and the EHR system allows the launch of a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) application, launching of a DTR compliant application SHOULD follow the [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) as described in [Section 4.2.2](specification__cds_hooks.html#establish-patient-context) which will allow the DTR process to establish the patient of interest.
+When the user of the EHR is working in the context of an individual patient and the EHR system allows the launch of a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) application, launching of a DTR compliant application SHOULD follow the [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) as described in [Establish Patient Context](specification__cds_hooks.html#establish-patient-context) which will allow the DTR process to establish the patient of interest.
 When the user of the EHR is not working in the context of an individual patient and the EHR system allows the launch of a SMART on FHIR application, the DTR process should allow the user to select a usage session from all of the sessions available.

 The DTR process will then allow the user to restore a session.
 The possible sessions to restore SHALL be based on the user's identity and patient that has been established.
 Further information on establishing user identity and sessions is available in [Persisting Application State](formal_specification.html#persisting-application-state).